the registered office of a SAS

 This registered office or business address can take four forms:

-• Head office at a commercial address,
+• Having your registered office at a commercial property,

-• Head office in a business incubator,
+• Having the registered office in a business incubator,

-• Head office in a domiciliation company.
+• Having the registered office with a domiciliation company.

-We present these four options in detail.
+We'll present these four options in detail.

 • Homeowner or tenant,

-• Primary residence in this dwelling.
+• As a primary residence in this accommodation.

-3. Head office in a business incubator
+3. The registered office in a business incubator

-4. Head office within a domiciliation company
+4. Having your registered office at a domiciliation company

 • Telephone hotline,